NETWAYS/advanced-puppet-training/sections/troubleshooting/02_logs.md

 For debugging you can increase the `log_level` to get even more details in the log. *info* is the same you get when running the agent in verbose mode and *debug* corresponds the debug mode.
-By changing the facility to one of the local ones you can move the log messages to a seperate file using syslog or you can add the parameter `--logdest` to the startup script which disables syslog and uses file logging.
+By changing the facility to one of the local ones you can move the log messages to a seperate file.
+You can specify that file via the config setting `logdest` which can be either `syslog`, `eventlog`, `console` or the path to a log file.

 By setting `show_diff` to *true* you can get all file changes in detail logged.